PhenixCollaboration/web/_results/hepdata.md

 if this option is selected it must be done right
 * Mismatch between the data and the provided optional image

-##### Correcting Errors
+##### Correcting Errors in a Finalized Submission
 It is strongly recommended to pay close attention to the content of your submission i.e. numerical values of the the data points, error bars, labels and scales of axes etc, such that the submission is final and would never need any adjustments.

-If, despite best effort, there is an inaccuracy in a submission it can be corrected.
-This requires that the complete package be resubmitted by the HEPData coordinator for PHENIX.
+If, despite best effort, there is an inaccuracy in a finalized submission it can still be corrected. by the HEPData coordinator for PHENIX who must personally resubmit the package with the corrections included.
 In that case, a **new version** of the HEPData entry is created on the portal and becomes available by default under the same HEPData ID, while the old version is still available via the specific reference ("v1" etc).
 While this guarantees that the data presented on the site is the most accurate according to our